 Article 6 A Member or an OSP applying for a trading seat shall submit the following materials to the Exchange:

-1. reports describing the reasons, its facilities, a feasibility study and any other relevant information for applying for the trading seat;
+1. purpose and types of the trading seat;

-2. an organizational chart and a profile of its personnel, including a list of the executives to be in charge of trading activities, their resumes and expertise;
+2. installation address and description of the trading seat ;3. software of trading system and version information;

-3. descriptions of the policies and procedures put in place relating to trading activities as required by the Exchange, including data security management rules;

-4. a configuration list outlining computer systems, telecommunication systems, system software, application software and any other relevant information; and
+4. Client type and number of Clients; and

 5. other materials as prescribed by the Exchange.

 Article 7 The Exchange shall respond to the application in writing within ten (10) trading days as of receiving the complete application materials conforming to the requirements.
-If the application is approved, the Exchange shall file a notice of such approval in writing to the applicant and have the application premises of the trading seat registered.
-If the application is not approved, the Exchange shall inform the applicant in writing.
+If the application is approved, the Exchange shall notify the Members and OSPs to test the system.
+If the application is not approved, the Exchange shall inform the applicant with reasons.

-Article 8 After receiving the notice of approval, a Member or an OSP shall present an undertaking letter of using the trading seats to the Exchange within ten (10) trading days.
-Failure to present such undertaking letter without justification within the prescribed time period shall be deemed a waiver by the Member or the OSP.

-Article 9 Members and OSPs shall complete the trading facilities installation and system testing, and engage in the overall testing and simulation operation organized by the Exchange.
+Article 8 Members and OSPs shall complete the trading facilities installation and system testing, and engage in the overall testing and simulation operation organized by the Exchange.
 A trading seat shall not be put into use until all the necessary requirements for the trading facilities installation and system testing are satisfied.

-Article 10 For the trading seats granted, the applicant shall pay the trading seats fee annually.
-Trading seats fee collected shall not be refunded for any trading seat cancelled.
+Article 9 For the trading seats granted, the applicant shall pay the trading seats fee annually.
+An undertaking letter of using the trading seats shall be submitted to the Exchange for the first time Trading seats fee collected shall not be refunded for any trading seat cancelled.

-The trading seats fee standards shall be prescribed by the Exchange separately.
+Article 10 The trading seats fee standards shall be prescribed by the Exchange separately.

 Article 11 The Members and the OSPs shall improve the management of trading seats and the maintenance of trading system.